A trout-chaser's delight.

 The Jefferson River is the shortest (83 miles) of the three tributaries that make up the Missouri.
 From its source near Twin Bridges to its confluence with the Madison at Missouri Headwaters State Park, the Jefferson is one of the primary water sources for this section of the state.
 Over recent years, the Jeff has had its share of troubles due to drought and irrigation dewatering, with some sections dwindling to just a trickle.
 However, due to the heroic actions of ranchers and conservationists, this river is on a steady comeback.
 With proper planning and preparations, there can be some fantastic fishing on the Jeff.

 The Jefferson River corridor runs along state highways, but passes primarily through private land.
-However there are 11 Fishing Access Sites (FAS), seven of which have boat ramps, three of which are paved.
-The others may or may not be useable depending upon type of watercraft, trailer, and river conditions.
+However, there are 10 Fishing Access Sites (FAS), seven of which have boat ramps, three of which are paved.
+The Jefferson River Canoe Trail offers several hand launches with campsites, but these may or may not be useable depending upon type of watercraft, trailer, and river conditions.
 Many of the access sites provide wading access as well, but be aware—there are some very deep runs walled off by steep banks on this river.

 The flow of the Jefferson is so varied it is nearly impossible to pull together an actual average.
 Low and frigid during the winter months, it can quickly turn into a raging torrent during the spring runoff.
 While the sweet spot usually occurs around the end of June, depending on snowpack, irrigation demand, and rainfall, flows can drop dramatically.
 Consult the USGS water data web site (waterdata.usgs.gov) for accurate daily flows.
 Keep in mind that even if the flows are good enough to float, the water temperature may be lethal for fish.
 During years of low flows and high water temperatures, Montana FWP will occasionally close some sections of the river.